aldanha/user-management-flask/usermanagement/readme.md

 - DELETE /users/remove: Remove a user from the database (Requires JWT token for authorization).

 ## Authorization
-For /users, /users/add, and /users/remove endpoints, need to include a valid JWT token in the Authorization header with the 'Bearer' scheme.
-The token is obtained from the /login endpoint.
+Using JWT token Authorization with 'Bearer' scheme for /users, /users/add, and /users/remove endpoints.

 ## Project Setup
 - Initialize virtualenv